The red cape.

 Feminine powers and gifts are quite “invisible” and, therefore, not valued as much because they can’t be quantified.

-However, how do we quantify love, caring for children, deep connection and bonds we form with people and our communities?
+However, how do we quantify love, caring for children, deep connections, and bonds we form with people and our communities?
 How do quantify the subtle ways of influence and living a life that feels good instead of a life that looks good?

 Femininity itself is power.
 We have been led to believe that it is our weakness when, in fact, it is our greatest gift.